 What seems clear is that Snyder’s economic policies are not working.
 Instead of investing in students, health initiatives, and training workers, he gave away huge tax breaks to businesses (and continues to do so) and engaged in divisive politics such as right-to-work.
 Snyder has spent his political capital and came up empty.
 Now he is gong to spend a half million dollars for an advertisement in order to spin his record so he can offer us four more years of failed policies.

-@tonytrupiano RT Please?
-From Granholm to Snyder, We’re Still Ranked the 47th Best State for Business. http://t.co/K8ghrI207N
+8 Responses to From the Last Year of Granholm to the Third Year of Snyder, We’re Still Ranked the 47th Best State for Buisiness.